-Pilots will still be able to access internet-based services including weather and aeronautical information, flight plan filing, and automated services at no charge at the flight service website, and are encouraged to register to use it, said the March 13 announcement.
+In response to pilot inquiries, AOPA is advising pilots that they will still have access to internet-based services including weather and aeronautical information, flight plan filing, and automated services at no charge at the flight service website.
+AOPA urges pilots to register for the website and use its services.

-The functioning of the flight service website, operated by Leidos, will continue as usual after the end of DUATS II, said Rune Duke, AOPA senior director of airspace, air traffic, and security.
+Pilots should note that the flight service website, operated by Leidos, will function as usual after the end of DUATS II, said Rune Duke, AOPA senior director of government affairs for airspace, air traffic, and security.

 The FAA contract with Leidos extends to the year 2020, during which time the FAA is preparing for its Future Flights Services program—a contract it expects to award in the next year.

 AOPA has been an active participant with the FAA in crafting the Future Flight Service Program's (FFSP) services and requirements to address the needs of GA.

 “We think it is important, and the FAA agreed, that having the customer’s voice in the room is critical to this process resulting in a successful Future Flights Services program,” Duke said.